 The Company has established an employee share purchase plan (the "Employee Purchase Plan") for employees of the Company, including all of the Named Executive Officers.
-The Employee Purchase Plan was originally approved by the unitholders of the Fund by special resolution on May 1, 2007.
+The Employee Purchase Plan was originally approved in May, 2007.

 The Employee Purchase Plan is an employee profit sharing plan in accordance with section 144 of the Income Tax Act (Canada).